-JUNE 4, 2021 — The Texas Business Hall of Fame (TBHOF) is honoring two UTSA students with prestigious awards for their academic accomplishments in entrepreneurialism and leadership.
+JUNE 4, 2021 — The Texas Business Hall of Fame (TBHF) is honoring two UTSA students with prestigious awards for their academic accomplishments in entrepreneurialism and leadership.
 David Robinson Jr. ’21 is the recipient of the 2021 Harvey Najim Future Texas Business Legend Award.
 Devanshi Patel ’21 received the AT&T Future Legend First in Family Award.

 “It’s a great honor to have our UTSA students recognized as Texas Business Hall of Fame Scholar Award finalists,” said Randolph Quinn, executive director of the Office of Student Innovation and Entrepreneurship.
 “David and Devanshi were selected in part for leveraging opportunities offered through our Student Innovation and Entrepreneurship programs.
 They developed an advanced level of business acumen and leadership skills that will serve them well in their professional careers.”